 In recent decades, the splendour of Killarney House & Gardens lay hidden behind high walls in one of the lesser visited parts of Killarney National Park.
 Although the grounds were always accessible, the house itself lay neglected and the surrounding gardens had long surrendered to the wild.
 The much loved Cherry Walk was a popular local pathway to the Knockreer area of the National Park.
 Yet few veered far from the cherry blossom lined avenue to explore the environs of the vast estate.

 The relevant obscurity that befell the house and gardens was hard to comprehend given its proximity to Killarney town.
 Following the completion of extensive restoration and reconstruction work in 2016, the House and Gardens have been restored to their rightful place as the gateway to the award winning Killarney National Park.

 Torc Waterfall (Irish: Easach Toirc) is a waterfall at the base of Torc Mountain, about 5 miles (8.0 km) from Killarney.
 The falls are one of the landmarks on the 200 kilometre Kerry Way Walking Tour and are encompassed in the Killarney National Park.
 Red Deer are to be frequently seen and heard in the area.
 Easy access and parking make the site very popular with walkers and Tour Groups by Coach who often visit as part of the Ring of Kerry Tour.
 It can get quite busy for parking, so please be aware.

-A public hiking trail stretches from the waterfall to the top of Torc Mountain with marvellous views of the Lakes and Killarney area.
+A public hiking trail stretches from the Waterfall to the top of Torc Mountain with marvellous views of the Lakes and the greater Killarney area.